renegens/Android-Studio-Helpers/README.md

 This is an Android Studio template for MVP.

-This version is a fork from [Android-Studio-MVP-template](https://github.com/benoitletondor/Android-Studio-MVP-template) and follows [Paul Blundell](https://www.novoda.com/blog/better-class-naming/) suggestions on naming classes for the MVP architecture.
+This version is based on a fork from [Android-Studio-MVP-template](https://github.com/benoitletondor/Android-Studio-MVP-template) and follows [Paul Blundell](https://www.novoda.com/blog/better-class-naming/) suggestions on naming classes for the MVP architecture.

 Here's the hierarchy it follows: